afreen23/pokedex/README.md

 ```
 help: Displays a help message
 exit: Exit the Pokedex
-map:  Prints the next 20 location areas of Pokemon world
+map:  Displays the next 20 location areas of Pokemon world
-mapb:  Prints the previous 20 location areas of Pokemon world
+mapb:  Displays the previous 20 location areas of Pokemon world
 catch: Takes the name of a pokemon and throws a Pokeball to catch it!
  e.g: `catch pikachu`
 explore:  Takes a locations and provides the list of found pokemons at that location